SonyaMoisset/MOOC-SEO-Search-Engine-Optimization-Specialization/README.md

 ### 10/02/2016
 - Finished Week 3 | Current SEO Best Practices in Course 1 | Introduction to Search Engine Optimization
+- Finished Week 4 | SEO of Today, Tomorrow and Beyond & Course Wrap-Up in Course 1 | Introduction to Search Engine Optimization